XylotrupesGideon/public_CV/README.md

 **Major Studies Student Speaker** _(October 2016 - April 2019)_<br>
 As Major speaker I represented the students of the developmental and stem cell biology major.
 In this function I also helped to organize the BioSpective talk series which had the aim to showcase career options outside of academia.

-## Other
+## Non-University Engagement

+**First Aid Helper**

 **Administrator/Head of Staff** @[Build the Earth](https://buildtheearth.net) _(January 2021 - today)_<br>
-The Build the Earth gaming community is an international online community with ~300.000 members.
+The Build the Earth gaming community is an international online community with ~170.000 members.
 They are dedicated to replicate the whole earth at 1:1 scale in the computer game Minecraft and thereby make the whole world accessible for any child that owns the game.
 As Head of Staff I am the responsible HR manager for the staff team of ~100 volunteers.
-I am also one of the five main administrators that act as senior management for the overall project.
+I am also one of the three main administrators that act as senior management for the overall project who deal with strategic and business decisions.

 **Voluntary social service year** @[ICYE/Uganda Volunteers for Peace](https://www.icye.org/icye-in-the-world/uganda/) _(August 2011 - August 2012)_<br>
 For my volunteer social service year I went to Uganda to work at the Kiyumbakimu Childrens Village, home for AIDS-orphans.
 Sponsored by a "weltwärts" scholarship. [[Certificate-German]](./Certificates/Zertifikat_ICJA.pdf)